OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/clarity.md

 # Known Behaviors

-* Conversations are supported as comments by OpsHub Integration Manager.
+* Conversations are supported as comments by <code class="expression">space.vars.SITENAME</code>.
 * Comment synchronization is only supported for Project and Task entities.
-* Field-level attachments and documents are supported as attachments by OpsHub Integration Manager.
+* Field-level attachments and documents are supported as attachments by <code class="expression">space.vars.SITENAME</code>.
   **In case of Project entity**, by default, the attachments will be synced to the **Documents** section.
 * To synchronize the Remote Entity Link for the custom investment object or Tasks under the custom investment object, user needs to provide the JSON metadata.
   For more details, refer to [Understanding JSON Input](#understanding-json-input) section.
-* Fields having lookups as user or resource in Clarity attribute configuration are considered as user-type fields in OpsHub Integration Manager.
+* Fields having lookups as user or resource in Clarity attribute configuration are considered as user-type fields in <code class="expression">space.vars.SITENAME</code>.
-  **OpsHub Integration Manager** considers only those users that are visible on the **Users** page of Clarity UI.
+  **<code class="expression">space.vars.SITENAME</code>** considers only those users that are visible on the **Users** page of Clarity UI.
   Refer to [How to find Users list](#how-to-find-users-list) section for more details.
 * Entity Mention is not supported by Clarity itself.
-Therefore, OpsHub Integration Manager does not support it as well.
+Therefore, <code class="expression">space.vars.SITENAME</code> does not support it as well.

 # Known Limitations